tachirula/bot-code-avengers/README.md

+# IMPORTANT
+im just posting this so i know where to download it if i lose it.
+Thou shalt not expect much, but if youre interested, there are some instructions down below

 # bot-code-avengers
+This project mainly about automating a website to get my school assignments done.
+Thou shouldst know its basically for my classes
-1% finished, need to upgrade so much things omg im gonna die bye
+( 1% finished, need to upgrade so much things omg im gonna die hereat )
+# also need this to work properly
+from playwright.sync_api import sync_playwright
+import json
+import time
+import re
+import os
+from fuzzywuzzy import fuzz
+from colorama import init, Fore
+# about installer .exe
+i use pyinstaller --one file
+idk if thats gonna work so yea dont expect something cool or without bugs im prety lazy